sohail70/motion_planning/README.md

 * **Performance Optimizations**: `FMTX` also includes other features like **obstacle caching**, where collision information is cached and reused within a single planning cycle to avoid redundant checks.

 It's also important to acknowledge the inherent limitations of any replanning algorithm.
-As discussed in the original RRTX paper, inevitable collisions can occur if obstacles move too quickly or change their trajectories unpredictably.
+As discussed in the RRTX paper, inevitable collisions can occur if obstacles move too quickly or change their trajectories unpredictably.
 Parameters like **obstacle inflation** are crucial for safety, but they introduce their own trade-offs.
 A larger inflation margin creates a safer path but may prevent the robot from finding solutions in narrow passages, such as escaping a corridor between two obstacles.
 These challenges are fundamental to planning in dynamic environments and can be observed in simulations.

 ---